Height one specializations of Selmer groups: Selmer groups

 To the Galois representations $\rho_3$, $\rho_2$ and $\rho_1$, we can now associate the following discrete modules:

 We now define the (discrete) non-primitive Selmer groups associated to the Galois representations $\rho_3$, $\rho_2$ and $\rho_1$ respectively.
-Since we do not talk about primitive Selmer groups in this paper, we will refer to the non-primitive Selmer groups simply as Selmer groups (without the prefix ``non-primitive'').
+Since we do not discuss primitive Selmer groups in this paper, we will refer to the non-primitive Selmer groups simply as Selmer groups (without the prefix ``non-primitive'').
 Let $i \in \{1,2,3\}$.

 Here, $\Gamma_p = \frac{\Gal{\overline{\Q}_p}{\Q_p}}{I_p}$.
-Throughout this paper, we will suppose that the following hypothesis holds. { }
+Throughout this paper, we will suppose that the following hypothesis holds.